Hip Replacement Surgery

 Using tobacco products slows your recovery by increasing the amount of time it takes for wounds to heal.

-Learning how to correctly do your physical therapy exercises before your hip replacement can make them easier to do correctly afterwards.
+Learning how to correctly do your physical therapy exercises before your surgery can make them easier to do correctly afterwards.

 You will likely need time off work to recover from your hip replacement surgery, which is best planned in advance.